BRINGING A MIX OF USES, THIS CITY CENTRE DEVELOPMENT WILL BE A SUSTAINABLE AND SOCIALLY RESPONSIBLE DESTINATION

 Working in collaboration with Sheffield City Council and strategic development partner, Queensberry, the redevelopment of Block H within the wider Heart of the City masterplan respects the area’s unique character, existing street patterns and buildings by weaving in bold new architecture and outdoor spaces.

-Our masterplan takes three interwoven approaches: Elshaw House, The Cambridge Street Collective and Leah’s Yard each have a distinct style – and a distinct story to tell.
+Our masterplan brings together three interwoven uses: Elshaw House - a flagship office building, The Cambridge Street Collective - a large, industrial-style food hall, and Leah’s Yard - studios in the historic metalworkers workshops, Each has a distinct style – and a distinct story to tell.

 Elshaw House is a new low-carbon office building offering 70,000 sq ft of workspace and an impressive and enviable south-facing roof terrace.
 Independent shops and cafes will help to bring vitality to street level on all sides of the building.